mind2minds/myurltopdf/README.md

 Options
 -----------------------
-Options is json object contains following key values
+Options is a json object.
+It contains the following key values.

 -fileName - pdf file path - required

 -tmpFolderPath - optional. default path is tmp folder path of the installed module.
-Where tmp files created for the pdf generation process and removed after pdf generation process completed.
+Where tmp files are created for the pdf generation process and removed after pdf generation process is completed.

 -viewportSize - optional
 default viewPortSize is